-14. The prescribed form for an RCA to effect cancellation of their registration was and remains a Form 905 - Notification of ceasing to practise as, or to change details of, an auditor (Form 905).
+13. The prescribed form for a registered Company Auditor to effect cancellation of their registration was and remains a Form 905 - Notification of ceasing to practise as, or to change details of, an auditor (Form 905).
 ASIC is otherwise unable to cancel the registration of a Company Auditor without a CADB order.